SteveBarnett/Remixing/japan/plan.md

 - Osaka for a couple of days
 - Nara vibes: stay there instead of Kyoto?

+## Tuesday 22 October to Thursday 22 October

+- Osaka

-## Thursday 22nd October or Friday 23 October
+## Thursday 22nd October

-2 days in Tokyo
+- Back to Tokyo

 ## Sunday 25 October